Papa-arona/urban-air-quality-berlin/readme.md

 ### Diurnal NO₂ Pattern

-Shows the daily variation of NO₂ concentrations for different monitoring station categories.
+Shows the daily variation of NO₂ concentrations for different monitoring station types.
+On 5 May 2025, a typical weekday, traffic stations recorded the highest concentrations, with a pronounced peak during the morning rush hour, while urban background and outskirts stations followed a similar but notably lower pattern throughout the day.
+This comparison illustrates how the location and surrounding environment of a monitoring station can influence the NO₂ concentrations measured at that site, with stations located close to traffic capturing stronger local pollution signals.

 ![Diurnal NO₂ Pattern](figures/01_diurnal_no2.png)